MagicJinn/MagicJinn/README.md

 ## Minor Sunless Sea Mods

 - **CorrespondentFix** - Improves the Correspondent legacy by removing discovery data from dead characters' charts while preserving layout and fog state.
 Fixes the original "noob-trap" and makes the legacy actually useful.
 Built with C# Net3.5, BepInEx, and Unity.
-Feature-complete and archived.
+Feature-complete.
 - **AllShipsAllSlots** - A lightweight (10KB) mod that adds both Forward and AFT weapon slots to every ship in Sunless Sea.
 Features user-friendly configuration and compatibility with vanilla and modded ships across all game versions (Steam, Epic, GOG).
 Serves as a more efficient replacement for the original "Aft Slots for ALL" mod.
-Feature-complete and archived.
+Feature-complete.
 - **Legacy Yacht** - A story mod that makes the massively outclassed Steam Yacht inheritable so it's less terrible.

 ## Better Pet Teleporting